Communication & Technology

 -

-Students may use their devices before and after school, during lunch, recess, and other non-instructional times as approved by the building principal, and on school buses at the discretion of the driver.
+Students may use their devices before and after school and on school buses at the discretion of the driver.
 Any violation of this policy may result in disciplinary action and/or confiscation of the device.
 For more details, please refer to Policy 5136.